C5H8NNaO4/effects-of-chronic-cannabinoid-abuse/cannabinoid-effects-en.md

 ### THC, the dopamine system, and the dopamine hypthesis.
 As mentioned before, long term cannabis use favors development of psychotic disorders such as schizophrenia because the mesolimbic system can be directly stimulated by drugs.
-This leads to a chronic imbalance of dopamine levels between the mesolimbic system and prefrontal cortex whic
+This leads to a chronic imbalance of dopamine levels between the mesolimbic system and prefrontal cortex which is exactly what the dopamine hypothesis postulates.
+In combination with the increased dopamine catabolism of persons with ADHD.
 > *In vivo* microdialysis shows that acute THC increases dopamine efflux in the prefrontal cortex (PFC) [41](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5123717/#R41), striatum [42](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5123717/#R42) and nucleus accumbens